port-labs/port-docs/docs/create-self-service-experiences/setup-backend/port-execution-agent/control-the-payload.md

 `.body` - The incoming message as mentioned [above](#the-incoming-message-to-base-your-mapping-on) `.request` - The request that was calculated using the control the payload mapping and sent to the 3rd party application `.response` - The response that was received from the 3rd party application

+The `response` field contains the following fields:

+- `statusCode` - The status code of the response
+- `json` - The response body as a json object
+- `text` - The response body as a string
+- `headers` - The response headers as a json object